What accessible content is

 Our research in 2024 shows that:

-- people can access content in multiple ways, like using captions on videos or with different digital tools like screen readers and screen magnifiers
+• people access content in multiple ways, like using captions on videos or with different digital tools like screen readers and screen magnification

-Machine learning, or AI tools can also rely on accessibly created content to work.
-They will scan your content for:
+Machine learning and AI tools can also rely on accessibly created content to work.
+AI tools scan your content for:

 They can skip: